What you need to know:

 Will I be contacted during my exclusion?

-After successful enrollment into the Voluntary Self-Exclusion program, the Massachusetts Gaming Commission and its licensees will not contact you via phone, email or standard mail regarding your exclusion.
-However you may reach out to the Massachusetts Gaming Commission at any time should you have questions about your enrollment by calling 617.533.9737 or by emailing email@example.com
+After successful enrollment into the Voluntary Self-Exclusion Program, the Massachusetts Gaming Commission and its licensees will not contact you via phone, email or standard mail regarding your exclusion unless otherwise noted on your application.
+You may reach out to the Massachusetts Gaming Commission at any time should you have questions about your enrollment by calling 617.533.9737 or by emailing firstname.lastname@example.org

 How will my personal information be protected?